sbormann/ioBroker.iqontrol/README.md

 ### 1.8.2 dev
 * (sbormann) Added JSON-Table Widget (Displays JSON-Data as table).
+* (sbormann) Enhanced device copy dialog with option to set new name and to replace datapoints.
+* (sbormann) You can now copy devices directly from the device list.

 ### 1.8.1 (2021-07-28)
 * (sbormann) Some design-adjustments for react-ui.